God harden Pharaoh’s heart; so is God unjust?

 But for those who will choose Him and repent of their sin to follow after Christ; these He also foreknew, and based on this foreknowledge, He predestines them for salvation.

 God is omnipresent and available for all to enter into fellowship with Him.
 Those who do, enter into a personal relationship with Him.
 Therefore, they experience more than just His providential care.
-God actively gets involved with their lives.
-He blessing them and protects them from things, most of which they are not even aware, and brings them into the eternal peace with Himself as Lord, Savior and Father.
+God actively involves Himself in their lives.
+He blesses them and protects them from things, most of which they are not even aware.
+He then brings them into the eternal peace with Himself as Lord, Savior and Father.

 But what about God predestining Jacob and Esau?